 Creating your own template is very easy.
 Navigate to any board (or create a new), and when you are happy with it, click "Save as template" from the board options next to the board title.
 NB: requires a Business or Enterprise subscription.

 If you want to make changes to that template, you can overwrite it by setting the same name in the "Save as template" dialogue.
 Choose "Replace" when asked.
 Renaming or deleting a template can be done from your dashboard -> Templates tab.

 Clicking on a template will create a new board based on that template.

 To create your own templates you must be on a Business or Enterprise subscription.
 All templates are shared on the workspace, so any member can use them.
 Modifying or deleting a template requires that you are either an admin or that you yourself created the template in the first place.

 Tips & tricks

-Separate templates by using background images.
-For instance if you have several templates for areas such as meeting, development or planning, setting a different background image based on the "type" of template will make your team members recognize what that template/board is about by a glance.
+You can separate templates by using background images.
+For instance, if you have several meeting-, development-, or planning templates, setting a different background image based on the "type" of template will make your team members recognize what kind of template/board it is at a glance.